~1 kg aubergines, about 4

 - Peel the garlic and wash the parsley and shake off excess water.
 Prepare a 1 litre jar and several sheets of kitchen tissue.

-- Heat up a little oil in a deep saucepan on high and mix together the cider vinegar and water in a bowl.
+- Heat up a little oil in a deep saucepan on high.

 - Carefully squeeze out each aubergine circle of liquid, then pat dry on a sheet of kitchen tissue and fry for a couple of minutes on each side, so they get a little colour.